 2. Why Not Go With an APU?

 AMD’s Ryzen APUs are a popular processor option for many budget gamers.
 Their integrated graphics are good enough to run most games on at least lower settings.
-However, while AMD’s new APUs are solid alternatives to a budget GPU/CPU combo, at the $500 price point, an Intel Core i3-12100F paired with an ARC A580 will be more powerful than AMD’s most powerful APU.
+However, while AMD’s new APUs are solid alternatives to a budget GPU/CPU combo, at the $500 price point, an AMD Ryzen 5 5500 paired with an ARC A580 will be more powerful than AMD’s most powerful APU.

 I’ve put together a more thorough write-up on the battle of APUs vs CPUs and that should help clear up when the new APUs make sense over a traditional CPU/GPU combo.
 As of right now, we use the Ryzen 5 5600G in our $300 PC build.
 We’ve also used APUs in our $400 gaming PC in the past, too, but currently that’s another budget-range where it makes more sense to go with a CPU and dedicated graphics card.

-It’s a tough decision in choosing the Intel Core i3-12100f over the Ryzen 3 4100 and Ryzen 5 4500.
-All three are solid performers for their price and they all offer excellent CPU upgrade paths.
+It’s a tough decision in choosing the AMD Ryzen 5 5500 over the Intel Core i3-12100F.
+Both are solid performers for their price and they both offer excellent CPU upgrade paths.

 4. Why Only An ARC A580?